Invoca/developer-docs/source/web_integration/pnapi_web_integration.rst

 ----------------------
 There are three methods to identify an Invoca Campaign on your web page, which follow an order of precedence.

-1. **campaignIdOverrideParam**
+1. **campaignIdOverrideParam**:
 Specify a query string parameter's name, the value of which will be used as the Invoca Campaign ID for all phone numbers in a given session.

-2. **data-invoca-campaign-id**
+2. **data-invoca-campaign-id**:
 When no override is passed, a user may assign individual Invoca Campaign IDs to a specific phone number's HTML element using the ``data-invoca-campaign-id`` attribute.

-3. **defaultCampaignId**
+3. **defaultCampaignId**:
 With no override, a ``defaultCampaignId`` can be passed to the ``Invoca.PNAPI.integration`` settings and will fill in the gaps wherever no ``data-invoca-campaign-id`` is found.
 If there are no data attributes or overrides, this value will apply to all phone numbers on the page.

 Additionally, the ``defaultCampaignId`` can be assigned dynamically with JavaScript based upon the page's environment and variables.

 Client Side Parameters
 ----------------------
 *Note:* Any parameter value can be populated with a JavaScript variable.

 .. list-table::
   :widths: 11 4 40